8bitbuddhist/aws-modernization-workshop-base/content/31_Setup_Workspace/45_cloud.md

+﻿---
+title: "3.4 Update IAM settings for your Workspace"
+chapter: false
+weight: 19
 ---
-title: "4.
-Configure workshop specific requirements"
-chapter: true
-weight: 18
----

-## Configure Workspace

 1. Return to your workspace and click the gear icon (in top right corner), or click to open a new tab and choose "Open Preferences"